-I have been hiking for almost 20 years now.
+I have been hiking with dogs for almost 15 years now.
 I still manage to forget to pack something every now and then – especially when I am getting back into the swing of things at the beginning of the season.
 For example, I know better but have been leaving the bug spray at home because we haven’t rain into any major bugs in a while….until our hike to Eagle Lake.
 The mosquitoes were thick there and left me cursing my complacency.

-The minimum size pack that I use for a day hike is 15 liters and the maximum is about 40 liters.
+The minimum size pack that I use for a day hike is 20 liters and the maximum is about 40 liters.
 Liters are the volume of stuff you can put into the entire bag, including all of the small pockets.
 However, I use a “hydration pack” so the water goes in a bag in the back compartment with a hose to drink out of – I don’t have to make room to carry an extra water bottle for me.

 What’s Inside My Backpack

-For little emergencies
+For little emergencies:

-For the dogs comfort
+For the dog:

-- Collapsible Silicone Dish
+- Collapsible Water Bowl

 - Handkerchief (for mopping up the sweat)

 - Rain Jacket – I live in the northwest and the weather can change every 5 minutes